 A word about risk: All investments contain risk and may lose value.
 Investing in the bond market is subject to risks, including market, interest rate, issuer, credit, inflation risk, and liquidity risk.
 The value of most bonds and bond strategies are impacted by changes in interest rates.
 Bonds and bond strategies with longer durations tend to be more sensitive and volatile than those with shorter durations; bond prices generally fall as interest rates rise, and low interest rate environments increase this risk.
 Reductions in bond counterparty capacity may contribute to decreased market liquidity and increased price volatility.
 Bond investments may be worth more or less than the original cost when redeemed.
 Sovereign securities are generally backed by the issuing government.
 Obligations of U.S. government agencies and authorities are supported by varying degrees, but are generally not backed by the full faith of the U.S. government.
 Portfolios that invest in such securities are not guaranteed and will fluctuate in value.
-Investing in foreign-denominated and/or -domiciled securities may involve heightened risk due to currency fluctuations, and economic and political risks, which may be enhanced in emerging markets.
+Investing in foreign-denominated and/or domiciled securities may involve heightened risk due to currency fluctuations, and economic and political risks, which may be enhanced in emerging markets.
 ESG investing is qualitative and subjective by nature, and there is no guarantee that the factors utilized by PIMCO or any judgment exercised by PIMCO will reflect the opinions of any particular investor, and the factors utilized by PIMCO may differ from the factors that any particular investor considers relevant in evaluating an issuer's ESG practices.
-In evaluating an issuer's ESG practices.
-In evaluating an information and data with respect to an issuer, which in each case could cause PIMCO to incorrectly assess an issuer's business practices with respect to its ESG practices.
+In evaluating an issuer, PIMCO is dependent upon information and data obtained through voluntary or third-party reporting that may be incomplete, inaccurate or unavailable, or present conflicting information and data with respect to an issuer, which in each case could cause PIMCO to incorrectly assess an issuer's business practices with respect to its ESG practices.
 Socially responsible norms differ by region, and an issuer's ESG practices or PIMCO's assessment of an issuer's ESG practices may change over time.
-There is no standardized industry definition or certification for certain ESG
+There is no standardized industry definition or certification for certain ESG categories, for example "green bonds"; as such, the inclusion of securities in these statistics involves PIMCO's subjectivity and discretion.
+There is no assurance that the ESG investing strategy or techniques employed will be successful.
+Past performance is not a guarantee or reliable indicator of future results